top of page

 • Rigorous Problem Solving: Students tackle challenging problems that develop their analytical skills and boost their confidence in math.

-By enrolling your learning in our school, you are ensuring they receive a high-quality education that prepares them for success in high school and beyond.
+By enrolling your student in our school, you are ensuring they receive a high-quality education that prepares them for success in high school and beyond.
 Our commitment to the Singapore Math Dimensions curriculum means that students will not only excel in math but also develop a lifelong love for learning.

 OCSCS From Learners to Leaders Powered and secured by Wix